BA (Hons)

 We ensure all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.

-Further details on assessment types used can be found by attending an or contacting our teaching staff.
+Further details on assessment types used can be found by contacting our teaching staff.

 Percentage of the course assessed by coursework